mikaells/RibDif/README.md

 ## Output

 The program generates a new directory named after the genus in question.
-Within that is a summary file and three sub directories.
+Within that is a summary file and three sub-directories.

-The main files of interest for amplicon metataxonomic analysis is the amplicon/ folder.
-The heatmap pdf is the most important one, as it shows which species overlap, which is also summarized in the 'XX-overlap-summary.txt' file.
+The main files of interest for amplicon metataxonomic analysis is the amplicon/ folder, in which you will find analysis for all all primers.
+The heatmap pdfs is the most important ones, as they show which species overlap, which is also summarized in the 'XX-overlap-summary.txt' files.

 amplicons/ #files for amplicons